Obstetricians & Gynecologists located in Winter Park, FL

 While more than half of all women are believed to have fibroids, they are only symptomatic in some women.
 The team at Alliance Obstetrics & Gynecology and The Center for Pediatric & Adolescent Gynecology in Winter Park, Florida, understands the impact that fibroids can have on some women.
 If you're experiencing heavy bleeding, painful periods, or infertility, there are treatment options available.
 Schedule your consultation with us.
 You can book online or by phone.

 Fibroids are benign (non cancerous) growths found in the uterus.
 They are made up of smooth muscle cells and connective tissue.
-They are extremely common, especially in African American and Latino women.
+They are extremely common, especially in African American and Hispanic women.
 They can range in number and size and affect different women differently.
 There are several different types of uterine fibroids and are named based on where they grow: